We are pleased to present the highlights video for the 2013 Camden Conference, The Middle East: What Next?

 Fostering informed discourse on world affairs through year-round community events, public and student engagement, and an annual weekend conference.

-Longtime national and international leader in sustainable agriculture, Fred Kirschenmann, will give the keynote address at the 27th annual Camden Conference: “The Global Politics of Food and Water”
+Kathleen Merrigan, former deputy secretary of the U.S. Department of Agriculture, spoke at the 27th annual Camden Conference: “The Global Politics of Food and Water”

 Join the Camden Conference and enjoy the many benefits, such as early conference registration and invitations to special events.

 Camden Conference Curriculum Enrichment Program (CEP) is designed for use in the classroom.